 Versioning

 The IDF Component Manager enforces a strict versioning scheme on all components it manages.
-Component versioning allows ESP-IDF applications to have more fine-grained control on what features and bug fixes are included in a particular managed component.
-Furthermore, the IDF Component Manager implements a version solver that allows ESP-IDF applications to specify multiple versions based on a range of versions for a particular component dependency.
-The version solver will automatically select the most appropriate version of the component based on a predefined set of rules.
+Component versioning allows ESP-IDF applications to have more fine-grained control over which features and bug fixes are included in a particular managed component.
+Additionally, the IDF Component Manager implements a version solver that allows ESP-IDF applications to specify a range of acceptable versions for a component dependency.
+The version solver will automatically select the most appropriate version of the component based on predefined rules.
 This document describes the versioning scheme and the rules used by the version solver.

 Versioning Scheme